rmusser01/Infosec_Reference/Draft/UX.md

-# UX/UI Design - Because we all know how sexy PGP looks / How easy to use it is.
+# UX/UI Design

+## Because we all know how sexy using PGP is.

 ----------------------
 #### ToC